moitimemasters/rust-k/README.md

 end
 ```

-<expr> will be executed every time before executing the body, after <expr> execution stack top will be popped
+"<expr>" will be executed every time before executing the "<body>", after "<expr>" execution stack top will be popped
 and checked if it is zero or not.